hydpy-dev/hydpy/hydpy/sphinx/development.rst

 Most likely, you would prefer to install Git together with a graphical user interface like `source tree`_.

-To contribtue to HydPy requires essentially three steps, no matter if working directy online on GitHub or with your local Git software.
-For simplicity and generality, these steps are explained using the example of changing the documentation online:
+To contribtue to HydPy requires essentially three or four steps, no matter if working directy online on GitHub or with your local Git software.
+For simplicity and generality, these steps are explained using the example of a single change to the documentation via GitHub:

-  1 Go to `repository`_ and click on "Fork".
-On this way you create
-    your own HydPy repository, allowing you to add, change, or delete any files without interfering in the original repository.
+  * Go to `repository`_ and click on "Fork".
+On this way you create your own HydPy repository, allowing you to add, change, or delete any files without interfering in the original repository.
-  2 Click on "Branch: master", type a name that reflects what you want
-    to accomplish and press enter.
-Now you have created a new branch.
-    Changes to this branch to neither affect the orginal nor your own master branch.
-(This step is not really required, you could apply the following steps on your own master branch also.
+  * Click on "Branch: master", type a name that reflects what you want to accomplish and press enter.
+Now that you have created a new branch, you can experiment without affecting the orginal branch or your own  master branch.
+(This step is not really required; you could apply the following steps on your own master branch likewise.
     But to create branches for different tasks helps structuring your work and to cooperate with others.)
-  3 Change something.
-For example, click on ".gitignore".
+  * Change something.
+For example
+      * click on ".gitignore"
+      * click on the marker symbol ("Edit this file")
+      * change the order of two lines (e.g. "*c." and "*.h")
+      * write something under "Commit changes" to explain your doing (e.g. "change order of lines in .gitignore")
+      * click on the green "Commit changes" button
+    Now you have changed the file .gitignore in your own branch specialized for this task.
+Normally, you would commit multiple small changes to one branch.
+Keeping single commits small allows for inspecting and reversing different changes.
+  * At last, you can suggest your changes to be included in HydPy's main repository.
+Click on "Compare" to visualize the relevant differences.
+Click on "Create pull request" to ask others to diskuss your changes and to eventually merge them into their projects.
+In other words: you request other people to pull (get) your own changes and to merge (incorporate) these changes into their repositories.

+Note that everyone is responsible for his or her own repository, you do not have to be afraid to break another persons repository accidentally.
+But you are responsibility the make pull requests focussing on one issue that is clearly explained.
+Otherwise your contribution is likely to be refused.

+Of course, it is not always as easy as in the given example.
+Not only your branches, but also those of the forks you want to contribute to evolve.
+Often, you will have to retrieve changes from the main branch and eventually resolve some conflicts before you can make "good" pull request.
+See much more thorough explanations as `Pro Git`_ on how to improve your skills in using Git.

 HydPy Style Guide
 _________________